 Just as the first time you hear that replacing animal and processed products with whole plant foods will greatly improve your health it may seem a little weird...

-But then you keep on digging and you discover that, just like "humane slaughter" is an intentionally misleading term designed to make the public comfortable participating in things they otherwise would feel very differently about...
+But then you keep on digging and you discover that, just like "humane slaughter" is an intentionally misleading oxymoron designed to make the public comfortable participating in things they otherwise would feel very differently about...

 So too are idioms like "sustainable fishing", "eco friendly meat" and "free-range eggs" nothing but empty, meaningless terms espoused by a dying industry desperately trying to stay afloat.